-- A one to two page state of Goals and Objectives written by you, demonstrating your writing skills and outlining your academic and professional goals as well as the reasons for selecting the Biology M.S program.
+- A 1-2 page statement of Goals and Objectives written by you to demonstrate your writing skills and outlining your academic and professional goals as well as the reasons for selecting the Biology M.S. program.

-- Two letters of recommendation from academic or professional references that can speak to your potential for success in graduate study.
+- Two letters of recommendation from academic or professional references who are able to assess your potential for success in graduate study.

-- The GRE (Graduate Record Exam) is not required; however test scores may be submitted to supplement your application.
+- GRE (Graduate Record Examination) scores are not required; however test scores may be submitted to supplement your application.

 Program Contact Information